 Routing multipliers are applied to a routing surface and reflect weightings placed on obstacles or easements that constrain or ease a transmission line's siting, approval, construction, maintenance and impacts.
-The use of routing multipliers was pioneered by Wu et al.[2] to incorporate various environmental policy levers in the US.
-For example, the extensive and costly fires caused by existing transmission lines in California in recent years led Wu et al.[2] to employ high routing multipliers in areas having the greatest fire danger.
+The use of routing multipliers was pioneered by Wu et al.^[2] to incorporate various environmental policy levers in the US.
+For example, the extensive and costly fires caused by existing transmission lines in California in recent years led Wu et al.^[2] to employ high routing multipliers in areas having the greatest fire danger.

 In NZAu, the modelling team employed a multiplier value of 100 to exclude transmission completely from selected areas.
-A complete list of areas using multipliers values of 100 in the NZAu routing surface is provided in Table 70.
+A complete list of areas using multipliers values of 100 in the NZAu routing surface is provided in Table 71.
 A multiplier of 100 entering the least-cost routing algorithm can be understood as presenting the algorithm with the choice of crossing this grid cell at 100 times the cost of crossing a neighbour with a multiplier of 1.

-Following the method of NZA [1] and Wu et al.,[2] the modelling team used a multiplier on all cells outside of existing transmission corridors in order to create a preference for new transmission routes to follow existing transmission.
+Following the method of NZA ^[1] the modelling team removed all full exclusion layers from existing transmission corridors.
+Following the method of Wu et al.,^[2] the modelling team used a multiplier on all cells outside of existing transmission corridors in order to create a further preference for new transmission routes to follow existing transmission.
 The NZAu modelling team selected a multiplier value of 5 as this is well below the exclusion value of 100, but approximately 3.6 times greater than the next highest (aggregate) multiplier on the surface, thus creating a moderate preference for the siting of new transmission in existing corridors.
-For comparison, NZA[1] used a multiplier of 100, creating a very strong preference on a simple routing surface, and Wu et al.[2] used a multiplier of 9 on a more complex routing surface.
+For comparison, NZA^[1] used a multiplier of 100, creating a very strong preference on a simple routing surface, and Wu et al.^[2] used a multiplier of 9 on a more complex routing surface.